-g non-return of child/young person violence Undermining the child/parent relationship
+turn of child/young person nt relationship

 Other risk factors to keep in mind when asking this question include: Risk of harm to child/young person

 Perpetrator behaviours including threatening or failing to return a child can be used to harm the child and the affected parent.
 This risk factor includes failure to adhere to, or the undermining of agreed childcare arrangements (or threatening to do so), threatened or actual removal of children overseas, returning children late, or not responding to contact from the victim survivor parent when children are in the perpetrator's care.
 This risk is linked to entitlement-based attitudes and a perpetrator's sense of ownership over children.
 The behaviour is used as a way to control the adult victim, but also poses a serious risk to the child's psychological, developmental and emotional wellbeing